nborrmann/jodel_api/README.md

 ### Error Codes

+ - 429: "Too Many Requests", you are rate-limited.
  - 477: "Signed request expected", which means there is a bug in this lib.
 Open an issue.
  - 478: "Account not verified", call `verify_account()` and verify the captcha.